-- Because of the performance and resource consumption problems with R, a new language is needed. - Initial work indicates that it is possible to build a language which will perform two orders of magnitude faster than R for scalar computations and use significantly less memory than R for tasks such as model fitting. - At the moment progress is slow because there are just three people working part-time on the project (Ihaka, Duncan Temple Lang and Brendan McArdle). - Progress is slow because the research is unsupported.
+- Because of the performance and resource consumption problems with R, a new language is needed. - Initial work indicates that it is possible to build a language which will perform two orders of magnitude faster than R for scalar computations and use significantly less memory than R for tasks such as model fitting. - At the moment there are just three people working part-time on the project (Ihaka, Duncan Temple Lang and Brendan McArdle). - Progress is slow because the research is unsupported. - When the base language is in place, a collaborative model like that used with R can be used to add functionality.